putitsimply/christian-bible-explained/1-timothy.md

 After that, the letter gives practical instructions for caring for different people in the [church](glossary.md#church), especially older members, families, and widows (women whose husbands have died).
 It encourages families to care for their own relatives first, and for the [church](glossary.md#church) to support widows who have no one else.

 It also talks about workers and social relationships, including slaves and masters in the ancient world.
-The focus is on respectful behaviour and not using [faith](glossary.md#faith) [^gl-faith] as an excuse for troublemaking.
+The focus is on respectful behaviour and not using [faith[^gl_faith]](glossary.md#faith) as an excuse for troublemaking.

 Near the end, the letter strongly warns about the love of money.
 It says chasing wealth can trap people, while contentment and generosity are better.
 Timothy is urged to “fight the good fight”, meaning to keep going with courage, [faith](glossary.md#faith), and integrity.